 On the side note, I made the choice to not use a ring sight for BASE jumping due to the consequence of an entanglement and the narrowing of field of view caused by over focusing on your framing.

 Those filter allows for slow shutter and get smooth motion blur.
 There is even ND filter for Gopro.
 I use a variable ND filter and it almost never leave my lens.

 To get started Im in love with Tonfly product and they sponsored me since many years now so I definitely have a biased view on the topic.

-Loosing a camera or even the helmet itself already happened too many times and it will happen in the future, so let's make sure we decrease this risk as much as possible.
+Losing a camera or even the helmet itself already happened too many times and it will happen in the future, so let's make sure we decrease this risk as much as possible.

-For the little story, I loose a 550D camera using a mount designed by a skydiving brand, it was the 3rd jump of the day on break off, so I definitely lock the mount correctly but it unlocked anyway due to the vibration.
+For the little story, I lose a 550D camera using a mount designed by a skydiving brand, it was the 3rd jump of the day on break off, so I definitely lock the mount correctly but it unlocked anyway due to the vibration.
 This seems to be impossible to happen with the TF mount made by Tonfly.

-Don't blindly trust gear simply because it is designed for skydiving, trouble shoot your mount as well as your cutaway system, understand how it works and create routine for maintenance and pre jump safety check.
+Don't blindly trust gear simply because it is designed for skydiving, troubleshoot your mount as well as your cutaway system, understand how it works and create routine for maintenance and pre jump safety check.